The Musical Theatre Darkroom is an artist development programme that supports the generation of original British musical theatre productions.

 As part of the consortium’s commitment to championing diverse voices within mid-scale musical theatre, Strand One was targeted specifically at new musicals developed by BAME/PoC* artists.

-We selected three musicals / writing teams to a weeklong workshop-residency held at Royal & Derngate in July 2019.
-The workshop-residency was led by composer Fred Carl and lyricist and librettist Robert Lee – both experienced musical theatre practitioners and specialist tutors from NYU’s Tisch School of the Arts Graduate Musical Theatre Writing Program.
+Three musicals / writing teams attended a weeklong workshop-residency held at Royal & Derngate in July 2019, led by composer Fred Carl and lyricist and librettist Robert Lee from NYU’s Tisch School of the Arts Graduate Musical Theatre Writing Program.

 Selected writing teams/musicals were: